 It is best to arrive on your start date and leave on your end date.
 We ask you to arrive before 5 pm, although if there is a less expensive flight, it is fine to arrive a bit later in the day.
 The first training session begins on the evening of your start date.

 Can I come a few days early or stay a few days longer?

 To avoid high fares, some volunteers have flown in a few days early and/or stayed a few days longer.
 During this time they either enjoyed traveling around the area before/after the project or stay nearby to spend time with the volunteers who weren't on shift.
 If you arrive early or stay late, you are not likely to participate in shifts.
 Please note that those that chose to come early or stay longer are responsible for paying for their accommodation until their volunteer session begins or after their session is over.
 Additionally, keep in mind that if you do decide to arrive or leave on a day that is not a start or end date we will not be able to give you a ride to/from the airport or bus station and you'll have to take a taxi.
 The taxis are very easy to get because you'll be at either the bus station or the airport where there are taxi stations.
 The taxi should cost around €15-20.

 How much money should I bring and in what form?

-It is best to bring a bank card and withdrawal from one of the many cash machines (ATMs) in the town.
-There is a small fee charged by the bank for the withdrawal, but it is easier than changing traveler’s checks.
+It is best to bring cash or a bank card and withdraw from one of the many cash machines (ATMs) in the town.
+Please note, there is a small fee charged by the bank for the withdrawal.

 I am not from an EU member state.
 Do I need a visa to travel to Greece?